Author: Larry St Aubin

 Well, we looked at the tower from ground level and all voted to NOT climb it.
 We went to the museum instead.

-In addition to the gardens is a fire tower.
-In fact the fire tower came first.
+Around the tower are the gardens.
+The fire tower came first.
 It was District Forester Peter McEwan that realized tourism would add to the local economy.
 He arranged for public access to the tower and had the fire crews cultivate the ornamental gardens at its base.
 Cool.

 There were different gardens to choose – Wildlife, Rain, Lilac, Sundial and Rock gardens.